 - 1 (2-inch) piece ginger - peeled and chopped

 - 1 small head cauliflower

-- 3 tbsp yellow curry paste (red curry paste OK)
+- 3 tablespoon yellow curry paste - red curry paste OK

-- 2 tbsp coconut aminos (or soy sauce if you’re not sensitive to gluten)
+- 2 tablespoon coconut aminos - or soy sauce if you’re not sensitive to gluten

 - Cook the root vegetables: Heat oil in a large pot or Dutch Oven over medium heat.
 Add the onions and cook, stirring often, for 4-5 minutes or until the onions soften and turn translucent.
 Add the carrots and celery and mix well to combine with the onion.
 Cover and continue to cook over medium-high heat for 10-15 minutes, stirring often.